parshwa1999/parts-of-speech-recogniser/README.md

 This programs uses trie data structure to identifypart of speech and several other conditions are implied for the confirmation of output

+Just run main.c file from the src folder.